Visit Ozark Caverns in Lake of the Ozarks State Park and discover what lies beneath the surface!

 The cave is 56*F. A light jacket is recommended.

-Educational groups will be admitted for half price in each category and must schedule a tour at least two weeks in advance (subject to availabiltiy).
+Group rates are available for educational groups (schools, Scout troops, etc.).
+Groups must schedule a tour at least two weeks in advance (subject to availabiltiy).